bnotech/PCP-client-netmaui-SDK/CONTRIBUTING.md

 # Contributing to the PAYONE Commerce Platform Client iOS SDK

-Thank you for considering contributing to the PAYONE Commerce Platform Client iOS SDK!
+Thank you for considering contributing to the PAYONE Commerce Platform Client .NET MAUI SDK!
 We appreciate your efforts to help improve this project.
 Below are guidelines for contributing.

 ## How to Contribute